 Despite this shift, agriculture remains both economically vital and culturally significant in Irish life.
-However, the sector faces increasing pressures from volatile market prices, an aging farming population, and rural decline.
+However, the sector faces increasing pressures from volatile market prices, an ageing farming population, and rural decline.

 The Common Agricultural Policy (CAP) plays a crucial role in helping Ireland, and other EU Member States, to address both global and local issues by providing a mutually agreed framework to find common solutions to these problems.